dat-ecosystem-archive/dat-node/readme.md

 Dat-node's primary goal is a *consistent management* of Dat archives on the file system.
 The main Dat CLI uses Dat-node.
 Any applications built using dat-node will be compatible with the Dat CLI and each other.

-Dat-node acts as glue for a collection of Dat and hyperdrive based modules, including: [dat-folder-archive](https://github.com/joehand/dat-folder-archive), [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).
+Dat-node acts as glue for a collection of Dat and hyperdrive based modules, including: [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).

-If you want a minimal module that creates Dat archives compatible with the Dat CLI and works on the file system, use [dat-folder-archive](https://github.com/joehand/dat-folder-archive).
+If you want a minimal module that creates Dat archives compatible with the Dat CLI and works on the file system, check out `init-archive.js`.
+We should make a module that does that!

 #### dat-js -> dat-node